 I'll eat an avocado any time of day, but for breakfast it seems especially satisfying.
 This creamy green fruit is loaded with a dose of healthy fats that make your morning meal more satiating and satisfying, and won't leave you reaching for a snack in an hour.
-From smoothies to toast to breakfast bowls, here are 15 delicious ways to eat an avocado for breakfast.
+From smoothies to toast to breakfast bowls, here are 15 delicious and easy avocado breakfast recipes.

 This casserole version of the popular Mexican breakfast dish couldn't be easier to make.
 It comes together in just 30 minutes and easily feeds the whole crowd.